Researchers: Virus surge a ‘raging forest fire’ in Arkansas

 Romero said the key to combatting those outbreaks will be parents stressing the importance of wearing masks.

-The White House’s vaccine coordinator was in Arkansas to meet with Romero, hospital leaders and other health officials about the outbreak in the state.
+Dr. Bechara Choucair, the White House’s vaccinations coordinator, visited Arkansas on Tuesday to meet with Romero, hospital leaders and other health officials.
+Choucair said the medical community will play the key role in countering misinformation that has fueled vaccine hesitancy in places like Arkansas.

+“To be able to counter all of this misinformation with facts, with answers to people’s most commonly asked questions, the opportunity for people to talk to their doctors to make sure they have the credible, scientific information is going to be really critical to help us deal with this level of misinformation that we’re seeing,” he said.

 Gov. Asa Hutchinson earlier this month began holding town halls around the state aimed at addressing people who have so far resisted getting vaccinated, and he planned more of the forums next week.